Compassionate Online Therapy | Ontario & British Columbia

 How does therapy work? +

 Therapy is a collaborative process.
-We’ll slow things down enough to understand what’s happening beneath the surface — patterns in relationships, nervous system responses, and the strategies you’ve had to rely on to get through.
+We’ll slow things down enough to understand what’s happening beneath the surface such as patterns in relationships, nervous system responses, and the strategies you’ve had to rely on to get through.
 From there, we focus on creating new experiences that feel more grounding, self-trusting, and aligned with the way you want to live and relate.

 How often should I come to therapy? +